 The philosophy of the School of Nursing is to provide an educational program of study for professional nursing.
 The academic program for undergraduates and graduates complements and is consistent with the mission of Wagner College as stated in the Bulletin.

-Within the philosophy there are beliefs and practices which define the means to achieve the objectives of the Baccalaureate Program and are expressed in the “community-based” approach to nursing education and practice.
+Within the philosophy there are beliefs and practices which define the means to achieve the objectives of the Baccalaureate and Master's Programs and are expressed in the community-based approach to nursing education and practice.
 The philosophy is further described in the mission statements in the undergraduate and graduate nursing student handbooks.

 Nursing is an art and a science, which provides an essential service to society by assisting and empowering individuals to achieve optimal health.
 As a caring profession, nursing promotes the health and well-being of society through the leadership of its individual members and its professional organizations.
 Professional nursing education provides critical thinking skills to assist professional nurses to become independent and collaborative practitioners who make clinical judgments and act with responsibility.
 The unique function of the professional nurse is to assist individuals and groups to foster health and health seeking behaviors.